dimitri6degres/ekoz-minidacdsp/README.md

 (And somebody to re-write all what you read, because i've got a quite bad english…)

 ## how to get an ekoz-minidacsdsp?
-This is not a commercial project, you should able to build it by yourself. it's quite easy!
+This is not a commercial project, you should be able to build it by yourself. it's quite easy!
 But if you prefer to get one already working, contact me.

 ## License